2019 Landmark Civil Rights Law Protects Immigrants & Washington’s Economy

 - Entering into agreements with immigration agencies to perform immigration enforcement duties (eg. 287(g) agreements).

 - Entering into contracts with immigration agencies to detain immigrants for ICE/CBP (eg. Intergovernmental Service Agreements (IGSAs) to rent jail bed space).

 Additionally, over 20 state agencies, including the Department of Licensing (DOL) are required to review their policies and practices to ensure they collect the minimal amount of personal information from people in Washington, and that the information collected is not shared with immigration agencies unless required by law.
 It also requires that services be provided regardless of immigration status, unless required by law.

-Washington’s Attorney General’s office will conduct the review of state agencies.
-It will also create model guidelines for law enforcement in order to follow the new restrictions above
+Washington’s Attorney General’s office conducted the review of state agencies.
+It also created model guidelines for law enforcement in order to follow the new restrictions above.